Maine Department of Corrections

 McLean Hospital and its Deconstructing Stigma team have forged a partnership with the Maine Department of Corrections (MEDOC) to address mental health stigma concerns among the offender population and the correctional staff.

 While prison staff work to ensure inmates receive the mental health care they need, corrections officers—like many first responders—are hesitant to seek care for themselves.
-The mental health crisis among prison workers is a silent epidemic, with more than 19 percent suffering from post-traumatic stress disorder and the risk of suicide being 39 percent higher for corrections officers than for all other professions combined.
+The mental health crisis among prison workers is a silent epidemic, with more than 19% suffering from post-traumatic stress disorder and the risk of suicide being 39% higher for corrections officers than for all other professions combined.

 MEDOC and McLean Hospital, which has a long-standing commitment to improving the lives of individuals affected by psychiatric disorders, are partnering to address the needs of inmates and prison staff.
 Through this Deconstructing Stigma collaboration we are building greater awareness of psychiatric disorders and compassion for individuals with mental illness, while delivering high-quality education and training.